Documarketing: The Branded Documentary

 But why are audiences increasingly choosing fact over fiction?
 Perhaps the current dearth of realism (endless comic-book sequels and apocalyptic action movies) is forcing more discerning viewers to choose authentic storytelling over spectacular visuals and far-fetched plots… Anna Godas, chief executive of Dogwoof Pictures, Britain’s leading documentary distributor, points to a shift in film-makers’ attitudes.
 “Since the success of films like Michael Moore’s “Fahrenheit 9/11”, which won the Cannes Palme d’or in 2004 (unprecedented for a documentary), and Morgan Spurlock’s “Super Size Me” in the same year, I think film-makers have become more aware of how to make documentaries entertaining,” she says.
 Instead of picking worthy social causes and expecting people to be interested, film-makers are choosing charismatic central characters with naturally dramatic stories and presenting them in innovative, memorable ways. – The Shocking Truth – The Economist

-A screenshot from Burt’s Buzz, 2014 – Everyday Pictures
+A screenshot from the documentary film Burt’s Buzz, produced by Everyday Pictures in 2014

 The interestingness of what is on screen is directly related to the length of time an average viewer is going to want to continue watching it.
 Why else would people pay to sit in a large room with strangers to watch a three-hour epic?